2024-25 OK Conference Preview

 Byron Center has won four straight OKC Division championships.
 Even despite the restructuring of the conference and losses of two exceptional talents in Jackson Froysland and Cade Pratt — both graduated last spring and both playing junior hockey this season — the Bulldogs will still be viewed as a legitimate contender to win the division yet again.
 East Grand Rapids experienced similar losses by way of graduation after losing 10 seniors from last season’s State Final team.
 But the Pioneers return some key pieces as well, like James Albers, Oliver Owen and Brady Ross.

 Sparta had a historic season last winter, with a 23-win campaign after winning just 10 games in ‘22-23.
-The team’s leading scorer, Caden Gleason, is still just a junior and the Spartans could be primed for another big season with as many as 16 players potentially coming back.
+They are now an independent.
 Reeths-Puffer is coming off of a historic season of its own, after making its first appearance to the State Tournament’s Final Four last March.
-And like the Spartans, RP could see major contributors like Eli Cuti, Tyler Tindall and Huck VanDyke back as well.
+RP could see major contributors like Eli Cuti, Tyler Tindall and Huck VanDyke back as well.

 All four of these teams claimed an outright — or shared — OKC Division championship, and all four should still be seen as title contenders yet again one year later.